PhilippEberl/data-stewardship/README.md

 An update to fix this issue should be released in the next 48h as of the developes (27/4/2022).

+## Requirements

+Python was used in v3.9 for this experiment.

+All notebooks depend on libraries in their most recent version available.
+They can be found under *requirements.txt* To install all requirements in your virtual environment run

+`pip install -r requirements.txt`

 ---

 ## How to run each notebook